luchak/rp8/docs/index.md

 you ever get lost, remember that you can toggle tooltips on and off with `t`, and access keyboard shortcut reminders with `h`.

+If you are reading the downloadable version of this guide, an [online version](https://luchak.github.io/rp8/) is also available with a better table of contents and a search feature.

-Thanks for trying RP-8, and please feel free to [get in touch!](contact.md)
+Thanks for trying RP-8, and please feel free to [get in touch](contact.md)!